How to Say You’re Not Feeling Well Professionally

 I’m emailing you to inform you that I’m feeling sick today, so I’ll take one of my paid sick leave days.

-If you have questions or need any information, I’ll be available on Pumble intermittently, so you can send a message or call me.
+If you have questions or need any information, I’ll be available on Pumble intermittently, so you can message or call me.
 I will also let Karen and Patrick know about my absence.

 I appreciate your understanding,